Quantitative theory of magnetic interactions in solids: Numerical examples of interatomic exchange

 \subsection{Clusters of atoms on surfaces}

 With the invention of real space methods for calculations of electronic structures~\cite{PhysRevLett.53.2571, haydock1975electronic}, it has become possible to study magnetic exchange interactions of systems without periodic boundary conditions.
-The real-space LMTO-ASA method is particularly relevant here, since its implementation is built on a Green function formalism, and the expressions of interatomic exchange (Section~\ref{detailsLKAG}) are, more or less, straight forward to implement.
+This is the case when clusters or defects are embedded into a solid or at a surface with the use of LMTO~\cite{PhysRevLett.53.2571} or KKR~\cite{KORRINGA1947392,PhysRev.94.1111} methods.
+In Fig.~\ref{realspacefig1} we give an example when the real-space LMTO-ASA method was used~\cite{igarashi2012first}, since its implementation is built on a Green function formalism, and the expressions of interatomic exchange (Section~\ref{detailsLKAG}) are, more or less, straightforward to implement.
 This has, e.g., been published in a series of works~\cite{PhysRevB.62.5293, bergman2007magnetic, ribeiro2011collinear, igarashi2012first, szilva2013interatomic, bezerra2013complex, cardias2016magnetic, szilva2017theory, carvalho2021complex}.
-An example of results of such an implementation~\cite{igarashi2012first} is shown in Fig.~\ref{realspacefig1}.
-These results are obtained from a calculation based on the LSDA, for an isolated chain of Mn atoms (5 and 9 Mn atoms in the chain was considered) on top of a bcc Fe (001) surface.
+The results shown in Fig.~\ref{realspacefig1} are obtained from a calculation based on the LSDA, for an isolated chain of Mn atoms (5 and 9 Mn atoms in the chain was considered) on top of a bcc Fe (001) surface.
 The results of Fig.~\ref{realspacefig1} show that the interactions are dominantly short ranged between all atom types.
 In addition, the interactions between Mn-Mn pairs as well as Mn-Fe pairs, are both ferromagnetic and antiferrmagnetic, depending on distance between the atoms.
 This competition between interactions is responsible for the complex, non-collinear magnetic structures found in this system.